 Artventures in the Park

 Let the beauty of nature inspire your imagination and unleash your inner artist while you have a blast creating dynamic compositions inspired by nature’s colors, patterns, forms, and textures.
 Explore various art techniques to create nature-inspired artworks that will amaze your friends and family!
-Offered in October/December 2024 and February/April 2025, from 10:30 am–12 pm at Earvin “Magic” Johnson Park’s Community Center.
+Offered on the first Saturday of the month, from 10:30 am–12 pm at Earvin “Magic” Johnson Park Community Center.

 Stories Come to Life